Report bear and other wildlife encounters to the BC Conservation Officer Service (COS) RAPP line at 1.877.952.7277

 • Use an aluminum hot tub cover

-In your yard
+Manage attractants in your yard

-• Avoid planting shrubs and trees that provide food for bears and consider their removal if you already have them.
+• Avoid planting shrubs and trees that provide food and consider their removal if you already have them.
 Information on specific types of berries or other fruit, bushes, shrubs and flowers to avoid

 • Do not feed wildlife.
 Feeding wildlife such as deer has long-term implications such as increased disease risk, habituation to humans, habitat destruction, increased wildlife-vehicle collisions and public safety concerns.
 Read more about urban deer conflicts